wp-plugins/database-browser/readme.txt

 Donate link: http://www.stillbreathing.co.uk/donate/
 Tags: database, table, browse, query, download, export Requires at least: 3.0.1
-Tested up to: 3.5.1
+Tested up to: 3.8.1
-Stable tag: 1.1.4
+Stable tag: 1.2

-Easily query and browse tables in your database, and download in XML, JSON, CSV and HTML format
+Easily query and browse tables in your database, and download in XML, JSON, CSV, SQL and HTML format

 == Description ==

 Ever needed to check some data in one of your WordPress database tables, but don't have PHPMyAdmin available?
-Now you can easily query your data and export it in HTML, XML, CSV and JSON formats with a simple plugin.
+Now you can easily query your data and export it in HTML, XML, CSV, SQL (insert statements) and JSON formats with a simple plugin.

 There are other options, for example you can write your own 'where' and 'order by' clauses, and pagination is built-in.
 You can also see the complete query run against your database.
+And you can even save queries with custom names, so if there are queries you use a lot they are only a click away.

 == Installation ==